bhndt/matic-docs/docs/develop/chainide.md

 The following are general steps for deploying an ERC-721 smart contract:

-1. Setting up a wallet
+1. Set up a wallet
 2. Write down an ERC-721 smart contract
 3. Compile an ERC-721 Smart Contract
 4. Deploy an ERC-721 Smart Contract